Notes on the Geography of Germany: Leipzig

 Inside, there's a very active musical program.
 The organist must from time to time wonder nervously if the old man is listening.

-The city also has a handful of massive public buildings that have been carefully maintained.
 Until 1945, this building of 1888-95 housed the German Supreme Court.
 Now it's the Federal Administrative Court, or Bundesverwaltungsgericht.

 The new city hall, new because it was built in 1905.